/ IN THIS BLOG

-What Is a Medical Waste Incinerator?
+01 / What Is a Medical Waste Incinerator?

-Whereas a medical waste autoclave runs at about 300 degrees (Fahrenheit) and sterilizes items through heated steam, an incinerator runs at 1,800 degrees.
+In the world of generated medical waste, two of the most common disposal methods for medical waste are incineration and autoclaving.
+In general a medical waste autoclave runs at about 300 degrees (Fahrenheit) and sterilizes items through heated steam, while an incinerator runs at 1,800 degrees.

-What Kind of Waste Needs to Be in a Medical Waste Incinerator?
+02 / What Kind of Waste Needs to Be Incinerated?

-- Trace chemotherapy waste.
+Trace chemotherapy waste

-Pathological waste, including body parts and other biological tissues.
+Pathological waste, including body parts and other biological tissues

-Some types of hazardous waste.
+Some types of hazardous waste

 Red bag medical waste (bloody or otherwise contaminated materials, such as gauze, bandages, gowns, sharps, and so on) do not require incineration.
 Rather, these go through the autoclave process.

-What Happens to the Medical Waste Next?
+03 / What Happens to Medical Waste after Incineration?

-Some Common Mistakes Related to Medical Waste Disposal
+04 / Common Mistakes Related to Medical Waste Disposal

 Some facilities, in an effort to be better safe than sorry, send their red bag waste to incineration.
 This is unnecessary and costs needless expenditures of money.
 An autoclaving machine renders all red bag medical waste perfectly safe for disposal.
 Such knowledge is only one reason working with a medical waste management company can benefit any facility producing red bag waste, and is both cost effective and maintains compliance.